 Reimagine Content for the Researcher, Not the Buyer

 Back in the mid-2000s, websites mainly acted as a way to convert leads, drive event registrations, and gather email addresses.
 But these transaction-based relationships are no longer a brand’s primary digital focus.
 With the shift to a customer-experience mindset and the ongoing decline of third-party data tactics, marketers have shifted their perspectives.
 Instead of approaching a website in terms of what a business wants someone to do, brands need to first think of what they can do to help someone who comes to the website.

 One way to do this is to lead with content that immediately gets to the point of what potential customers want to know.
 For example, many CMOs evaluating a potential technology vendor are less interested in hearing a product pitch and more interested in seeing success stories and examples — like a look at current customers and the return on investment (ROI) they’ve been able to attain.
-Additionally, CMOs value product comparisons against competitors which often come in the form of case studies and industry analyst reports.
+Additionally, CMOs value product comparisons against competitors; often, case studies and industry analyst reports provide this information.

 The best storytellers of all time know how to leave an impression in just a few, well-chosen words.
 And a brand’s website is one way of sharing that story.
-It’s the entryway for customers to learn more about offerings and services but when people are moving between so many channels and devices, you only have a few moments to capture their interest.
+It’s the entryway for customers to learn more about offerings and services, but when people move between multiple channels and devices, you only have a few moments to capture their interest.
 So it’s beneficial to build a user experience that’s easy to navigate and offers clear definitions and descriptions of products without unnecessary barriers.

 Straightforward communication is especially important for companies that are creating and defining new categories in their market.
 Being proactive in building content that speaks to the company’s vision ensures that all new content and product information flows throughout a site to form a complete, connected brand image.